Star Wars: Rogue Squadron: Development

 LucasArts began developing the story and gameplay in a setting that would include characters from the films participating in new, original missions using Factor 5's terrain map engine as the base.
 The development team's basic design plan was to combine the free-roaming style of Rescue on Fractalus with the on-rails gameplay of Atari's Star Wars arcade game.
 Initially, designing and refining the individualized flight controls for the game's various vehicles was difficult for programmer Mark Haigh-Hutchinson before breaking through to find the right balance for each.
 In May 1998, a demo of the game was displayed at E3, but the game was so incomplete at the time that Tosti considered it a tech demo.
 It rendered a basic heightmap and an immobile AT-AT model, while TIE fighters lacking artificial intelligence flew and fired in a predetermined path.
-When "playing" the demo for audiences, Tosti followed a very specific flight path of his own to give the illusion that he was actually battling with the TIEs.
-Despite the demo's barebones presentation, response from gamers was largely positive.
-In the final build of the game, many of the enemy fighters continued to follow predetermined flight paths as calculating flight paths on the fly required too much processing power.
+When "playing" the demo for audiences, Tosti followed a specific flight path to give the illusion that he was battling with the TIEs.
+Despite the demo's bare-bones presentation, the response from gamers was largely positive.
+In the game's final build, many of the enemy fighters continued to follow predetermined flight paths as calculating flight paths on the fly required too much processing power.

 Late in development, the team realized that they were developing the game with a Nintendo 64 memory expansion in place at all times.
 Unable to run the game on a standard Nintendo 64, they began working on compression techniques to allow the game to run within the confines of the standard console.
 At the same time, Factor 5 appealed to Nintendo to release the newly developed memory Expansion Pak commercially.
 Nintendo was reluctant, expecting the technology to be reserved solely for hardware peripherals.
 However, after Iguana Entertainment also wanted to use the Expansion Pak to achieve a higher display resolution for Turok 2: Seeds of Evil, Factor 5 was given the green light.
 Ultimately, Rogue Squadron was made to run on a standard Nintendo 64 but the Expansion Pak increases its resolution from 320 × 240 to 640 × 480.

-Lucasfilm was hesitant to grant access to the Star Wars library of sound effects to Factor 5 sound designer Rudolph Stember.
+Lucasfilm hesitated to grant access to the Star Wars sound effects library to Factor 5 sound designer Rudolph Stember.
 As a compromise, the company provided Stember with sounds sampled at the relatively low rate of 22 kHz, half the standard rate.
 Stember objected, claiming that the clips sounded worse than effects he had lifted from VHS tapes for a previous Star Wars project.
 The game includes voice work from several notable people, including screen actors Olivia Hussey and Raphael Sbarge as well as voice actors Bob Bergen, Neil Ross and Terence McGovern.
 Instead of using Nintendo's default sound drivers, Factor 5 developed its own tool called MOsys FX Surround.
 The Factor 5 drivers use Nintendo 64 processors, but tax them less; advanced compression techniques were employed.
 As a result, the game includes over 80 minutes of high-quality stereo sound.